-The Site is not for or directed towards children.
-The Site is not intended for anyone under the age of 16, and we do not intend to and will not knowingly collect any Personal Information from children under the age of 13.
-Children under the age of 13 are prohibited from using the Site.
+Our Sites are not for or directed towards children.
+Our Sites are not intended for anyone under the age of 16, and we do not intend to and will not knowingly collect any Personal Information from children under the age of 13.
+Children under the age of 13 are prohibited from using our Sites.
 If we learn that we have collected Personal Information from a child under the age of 13, we will remove that information immediately and delete it from our servers (subject to applicable law and this Policy).
-If you believe content from a child under the age of 13 has been provided via the Site, please notify us by contacting us at email@example.com.
+If you believe content from a child under the age of 13 has been provided via a Site, please notify us by contacting us at [email protected].

 6. California Shine the Light Law